Josh2217/CSC201-Assignments/README.md

 I'm inclined to say this falls under the widly loved license: WTFPL.
 Do whatever you want, but I will say one thing...

-Plagiarism is bad: please don't steal these solutions and try to pass them off as your own.
+**Plagiarism is bad**: please don't steal these solutions and try to pass them off as your own.
 If you do and I find out, I'll be very sad and will have to private this repo.
 If you're inspired to use "similar methods" as I did, I don't care.
 That being said, please don't copy me verbatim because as I stated earlier, plagiarism is bad.

+*Because the above clause was not listened to, I will now only post the source code after the assignments are due.*

 Thanks